aaronbloomfield/ics/hws/hw-rootkits.md

 `/usr/bin/sha224sum.original`, so if you use a different name, your submission will not work.

-You are going to write a wrapper program that you will compile to /usr/bin/sha224sum (overwriting the binary that is there).
-It will need to do the following:
+You are going to write a wrapper program that you will name `sha224sum`, and put it in `/usr/bin/` -- thus, when you normally call `sha224sum`, it will call your wrapper file.
+Your wrapper file will then call the renamed (and original) `sha224sum.original`.

 - Whenever run, it will print out a one-line witty quote
 - If the `--be-evil` flag is passed (note the two leading dashes!), it